bakamarudasi/monster_rpg_project/README.md

 ## New Features
 - Items can now be used both outside and during battle.
 The included potions restore HP and can turn the tide mid-fight.
 - The starting village has a shop where you can buy Small Potions or even purchase a Slime companion.
+- Defeated monsters may drop items, which are automatically added to your inventory.

 ## Saving
 The game saves player data to `monster_rpg_save.db`.
 Only basic information is stored at the moment, but the structure is ready for expansion.